No Results Found

 For over a year, the COVID-19 pandemic forced businesses and consumers alike to grow accustomed to meeting online.
 After so much of this distanced interaction, the pandemic appears to be coming under control.
 As vaccination rates spread, the CDC has relaxed safety protocols such that in-person business meetings are once more becoming possible, especially between vaccinated individuals.

-This is excellent news for financial advisors, as building a personal rapport with clients is vital to a successful practice, and that sort of relationship is much easier to establish in person than online.
+This is excellent news for financial advisers, as building a personal rapport with clients is vital to a successful practice, and that sort of relationship is much easier to establish in person than online.
 But even as face-to-face meetings become acceptable once more, it is vital both for public health and the comfort and confidence of one’s clients to provide clear communication about safety precautions.

 Get The Word Out